 Contest Details & Rules

-For the 2016-17 season, we have scheduled four online rounds along with an in-person final round comprised of qualifying teams (based on individual and school performance in the online rounds).
+For the 2018 season, we have scheduled four online rounds for individual participates along with an in-person final round comprised of qualifying teams (based on individual and school performance in the online rounds).
 To participate in the online rounds, simply click the "Register Now" button at the top-right of this site and follow the instructions there.
 The dates and times for each round are as follows:

 While everyone is free to enter and participate in the online rounds, you must currently be a student in a Canadian primary or secondary school to be eligible for prizes.
 To participate in the in-person final round, your school's team(s) must obtain permission from your teacher supervisor and/or principal.
 Further details will be posted here later in the year.

 - The contest will primarily consist of computer science problems that are algorithmic in nature.
 The style of the problems is very similar to that of the Canadian Computing Competition.
 For each problem, the competitor or team must write a program that reads data from standard input, process the data according to the problem statement, and print the answer to standard output.
 The program will be automatically run against test cases and given a score based on the correctness of the output.